 The B.A. degree in Chemistry is designed for students who desire: (1) a strong chemistry background for careers in the health field (see advisor concerning additional necessary courses), (2) careers in industry, including textile chemistry, technical sales, government laboratories, patent law, library fields, etc., or (3) a single subject teaching credential (science, chemistry).

-The B.S. degree in Biochemistry is designed for students who desire: (a) pre-medical, pre-dental, pre-pharmacy or pre-veterinary preparation, (b) graduate study in biochemistry or (c) careers in the life sciences that require an understanding of biological phenomena at the molecular level.
-The curriculum for the B.S. degree in Biochemistry has been reviewed by the American Chemical Society …
+The B.S. degree in Biochemistry is designed for students who desire: (a) pre-medical, pre-dental, pre-pharmacy, or pre-veterinary preparation, (b) graduate study in biochemistry, or (c) careers in the life sciences that require an understanding of biological phenomena at the molecular level.
+The curriculum for the B.S. degree in Biochemistry has been reviewed by the American …

-The B.S. degree in Chemistry is designed to prepare students who desire to (1) pursue graduate work in chemistry, (2) work in industry or government laboratories or (3) work in the fields of technical sales, hazardous materials testing and handling, chemical literature or chemical patents.
-The curriculum for the B.S. degree in Chemistry has been reviewed by the …
+The B.S. degree in Chemistry is designed to prepare students who desire to (1) pursue graduate work in chemistry, (2) work in industry or government laboratories, or (3) work in the fields of technical sales, hazardous materials testing and handling, chemical literature, or chemical patents.
+The curriculum for the B.S. degree in Chemistry has been …

 Minor in Chemistry